Skilles/Blackjack-AI/README.md

 The bot achieved a win rate of 44% over ~680 generations.
 Using optimal playing strategy for Blackjack, the win percentage is 42.99%.
 The higher than optimal win rate was likely due to only 1 deck being used in between shuffles (most Casinos use 4).

 ## Information
+My latest results are using a recurrent network (yes the config is named feedforward), but I believe using a feedforward network would yield similar results.

 The neural net has access to three inputs: total value of hand, revealed house card value, and the total value of cards in the deck (only here for speeding up the evolution).

 The output is a hit, otherwise the bot stays.